HandsomeBrotherShuaiLi/ThaiAddressParser/README.md

 # ThaiAddressParser
 ![](https://img.shields.io/badge/language-python3-green.svg) ![](https://img.shields.io/badge/author-Shuai_Li-black.svg) ![](https://img.shields.io/badge/building-pass-yellow.svg) ![](https://img.shields.io/badge/license-MIT-pink.svg)
-`ThaiAddressParser` is a fast and unlimited python library which can deliver the structured Thailand address from the original free Thai sentence.
+`ThaiAddressParser` is a fast and unlimited python library which can deliver the structured Thailand address from the original free Thai sentence with translations.
 Meanwhile, it can extract the province, district, sub district from the original address sentence.
 It is compatible with Python 3.
 This unique algorithm is developed by [the author](https://github.com/HandsomeBrotherShuaiLi)